 (Chapter 31 and 33 only)

-Students are responsible for enrolling in the correct amount of credits and sections of courses for the level of BAH that is expected.
+Students are responsible for enrolling in the correct amount of credits and sections of courses for the level of MHA that is expected.

 - To qualify for FULL Housing:

 - Enroll in what VA considers full time enrollment

 - At least one course must be considered resident training.
 Contact a Walsh SCO to verify that your courses are considered resident by VA.

 - Be 100% eligible for the GI Bill®

 - To qualify for ANY Housing:

 - Enroll in what VA considers to be over half time